anon-blue/anon.blue/README.txt

      A berlin?
-Oui, le temps y faiasdf     no i'm typing here mang      you can do youwah  there was a little boy   Bonsjours à toues et à toutes, zujourd'hui à To sleep to make dreams? fait jour, mais c'est en très grande partie à cause de l'heurjyuiwasi st. Eneffet, vers minuit, il devrait faire nuit.
+Oui, le temps y faiasdf     no i'm typing here mang      you can do you     there was a little boy   bonsjours a tours et a toutes, zugourd'hue a sleep to make dreams? fate jour, maizec'est en tres grande partie a cause de l'heurjyuiwasi st. Eneffet, vers minuit, il devrait faire nuit.
 Le temps réel qu i passe, pour être exact.
 ASPTT.
 ASPTT.
 ASPTT.